Don’t scare off potential prospects with boring email subject lines.

 Out of the 100 email campaigns we studied, below are the top five best cold email subject lines with the highest open rates.

-Whether you’re writing a sales pitch or promoting your new blog, the tips above can help you create a perfectly crafted subject line that is sure to get opened.
+Whether you’re writing a sales pitch or promoting your new blog, the tips above can help you create perfectly crafted cold email subject lines that work.
+Remember that good cold email subject lines are relevant and resonate with the recipient.